vrmeet/thexr/README.md

 [OLD] ~~The easiest way to get a local running instance is to use vscode developer container.
 Simply open this root folder using vscode and when it prompts you to open as dev container, do it.~~

 However, I had some problems getting `observer.start` and `cypress` to work from within a container.
-Here is the list you'll need doing it manually:
+Here is the list you'll need doing it manually

 # Dependencies